(I make a commission for purchases made through the Amazon links below at no additional cost to you.)

 Scroll down for more pictures.

 A LP differs from a Yagi in a couple ways.
 A Yagi has one driven element (a dipole that is near the rear), and several parasitic elements (one reflector, and one or more directors).
 The Yagi design results in a very narrow bandwidth, but also produces a great amount of gain.
-Yagi antennas are built with just one boom, and all of the parasitic elements are connected directly to the boom.
+Yagi antennas are built with just one boom, and all of the parasitic elements are usually connected directly to the boom.
 Depending on the type of match used, the driven elements may be connected directly to the boom, or they might be isolated.

 A LP has multiple active driven elements (dipoles) who's lengths will have a lowest frequency, a highest frequency, and those in the middle.
 The LP is fed in the front, in the direction that antenna will point.
 The elements are arranged from front to back in a way that the polarity alternates opposite of each set.
 This alternating polarity occurs because the LP uses two booms; an upper, and a lower.